dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 - **Interactive map** of Brazil showing average review scores by seller state
 - **Bar chart comparing on-time vs. late deliveries**, with dynamic tooltips summarizing review scores and delivery share
 - **Pie chart** visualizing the proportion of on-time vs. late orders
-- **Decomposition chart** of review scores based on delivery deviation (early, on time, or late), uncovering clear satisfaction patterns
+- **Decomposition chart** of review scores based on delivery deviation (early, as scheduled, or late), uncovering clear satisfaction patterns

 ### 🎯 Design Highlights:
 -Used **map-based filtering** to update KPIs and all supporting visualizations by state (except the bottom right visualization which is static)
--Applied **custom color schemes** using Tableau Public’s limited palette and hex values (#006400, soft greens, orange, dark gray text)
--Incorporated **sheet-specific shading** for visual segmentation -Limited dashboard to **one screen**, allowing focused storytelling without excess interactivity
+-Applied **custom color schemes** using Tableau Public’s limited palette and hex values -Incorporated **sheet-specific shading** for visual segmentation -Limited dashboard to **one screen**, allowing focused storytelling without excess interactivity